MSIA/2020-msia423-ganguly-got/README.md

  3. Design and develop the web application to deploy final model

 ### Epics and Stories
 The initiatives defined above are broken down into major milestones (epics) which are further split into distinct pieces of work (stories).
-Stories are listed in descending order of priority or order of execution.
-Each story is assigned points according to expected magnitude of work (0 -
+Stories are listed in descending order of priority or in order of execution.
+Each story is assigned points according to expected magnitude of work
+-   0 points - quick chore
+-   1 point ~ 1 hour (small)
+-   2 points ~ 1/2 day (medium)
+-   4 points ~ 1 day (large)

 **Initiative**: Develop benchmark model
  1. Prepare data for Machine Learning model development
  - [ ] Download datasets from Kaggle - 0